-In the beginning of 2020, GEM Den Haag organised the Vordemberghe-Gildewart award.
-Ten artists had been selected for this prestigious prize and exhibited together.
-Studio Lennarts & De Bruijn has been asked to design the catalog which is a nice representation of the various participating artists.
+At the beginning of 2020, GEM Den Haag organised the Vordemberghe-Gildewart award.
+Ten artists had been selected for this prestigious prize and were exhibited together.
+Yours truly have been requested to design the catalog which turned out as a nice representation of the various selected artists.

 - Printed by: Drukkerij Tielen